 Tahiti, Bora Bora, and French Polynesia

 Where better to get away from it all than in the remote South Pacific, enjoying an endless horizon from the seclusion of your overwater bungalow and private plunge pool?
-The Tahitian islands were among the first tropical paradises to open to U.S. travelers last summer, and our readers took advantage of it!
+The Tahitian islands were among the first tropical paradises to reopen to U.S. travelers, and our readers took advantage of it!
 Whether you’re looking for an adults-only haven or a place where the kids can frolic, the right trip planner can guide you to the resort most suitable to your specific needs, ensure that you meet the current entry requirements, and watch over your entire trip—leaving you to relax and enjoy the view.
 Read trip reviews from Tahiti, Bora Bora and French Polynesia.

 An Overwater Bungalow in the Maldives